yan-soon/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the GradPad data in json format and read it back.
+* stores required modules that are on the Computer Science curriculum, in the `RequiredCommandStorage` class.
+* stores all General Education modules available in NUS, in the `GemCommandStorage` class.

 ### Nusmods component